PasionMovil/veridis/site/wp-content/plugins/awesome-weather/readme.txt

 == Description ==

 >[Pro Version](https://halgatewood.com/downloads/awesome-weather-widget-pro/) available.
-Weather icons, New Layouts and Custom Templates, Weather by Yahoo! (no API key required), User Location Detection and more!
+Weather icons, 5 New Layouts and Custom Templates, Weather by Yahoo!, User Location Detection and more!

 This plugin allows you to easily add super clean (and awesome) weather widgets to your site.